Russell Cave National Monument: Archaic period (before 1000 BCE)

 As gatherers, these occupants also would have consumed fruits and berries, although these plant foods may have been scarce or unavailable during the seasons of cave occupancy.
 Generally speaking, hunter-gathers relied more heavily on plant foods than they did animals.
 Indirect evidence of gathering includes pits for storage of nuts and seeds, mortars and pestles for breaking up shells and grinding nuts, and nut stones.

-Goosefoot, also referred to as Chenopodium, is a small flowering plant with edible seeds that may have been cultivated in small gardens.
+Goosefoot, genus Chenopodium, is a small flowering plant with edible seeds that may have been cultivated in small gardens.
 The evidence for this is uncertain, however.
-There is related uncertainty in the timeframe for such cultivation (believed to be during Archaic or Woodland periods).
+Related uncertainty exists in the timeframe for such cultivation (believed to be during Archaic or Woodland periods).

 These early cave dwellers were efficient consumers of game.
 The women roasted or stewed the flesh.
 They cured and softened the hides or skins, and made pieces into clothing.
 Bones were shaped into tools.

-The chief weapon of these occupants was a short spear (tipped with stone point), which was propelled by an atlatl (throwing stick).
+The chief weapon of these occupants was a short spear (tipped with a stone point), which was propelled by an atlatl (throwing stick).
 The points were chipped from chert, which occurs as nodules and veins in limestone near the cave.

 Chert was also used to fashion knives and scrapers.
 The people made awls and needles from the bones.
 They were used in the production of clothing from hides or manufacturing of baskets.
 Small pieces of bone were also used to make fish hooks.
 No ornamental works have been found in this layer of deposits.

-Other items, such as baskets and articles fashioned from wood, and hides, were probably produced but have not been preserved by the soil.
+Other items, such as baskets and articles fashioned from wood, and hides, were probably produced, but have not been preserved by the soil.

 Woodland period (1000 BCE to 500 CE)

 Around 1000 BCE, the implements of the Native Americans occupying Russell Cave underwent a dramatic change.
 Pottery appears for the first time.
-Smaller weapon points indicate that the bow and arrow had replaced the atlatl.
+Smaller weapon points indicate that the bow and arrow had replaced the atlatl and spear.
 Tools fashioned from bone were more refined.
 Other domestic implements provide the first evidence of gardening at the site.
 Additionally, bone and shell appear in ornamental artifacts.
 Evident throughout the Woodland period is an increase in the amount of hunting at the expense of other activities.
-During this period, it is clear that the cave had become simply a hunting camp.
+During this period, the cave clearly had become simply a hunting camp.
 In the seasons away from the cave, the natives probably joined other groups at summer villages larger than those of the Archaic period.

-These changes occurred in groups throughout the eastern United States and marked the beginning of the Woodland period.
+These changes occurred in groups throughout the Eastern United States and marked the beginning of the Woodland period.
 During this period, the people built earthwork burial mounds, the population increased, and trade became important.

 Changes in the shape and style of artifacts at Russell Cave during the Woodland period serve as a basis for identifying cultural subdivisions within the period.
 For example, early pottery of the period is decorated with fabric impressions, while later pottery is decorated with impressions made by carved wooden paddles.